imapp-pl/gas-cost-estimator/docs/gas-schedule-proposal.md

 ## Overview

 Based on the current [reasearch](report_stage_iv.md) we propose a new gas cost schedule for the Ethereum Virtual Machine (EVM).
-The current gas schedule is based on the original [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) and has not been updated since the launch of the Ethereum mainnet.
+The current gas schedule is based on the original [yellow paper](https://ethereum.github.io/yellowpaper/paper.pdf) and has seldom been updated since the launch of the Ethereum mainnet.
 The current gas schedule has a number of issues that have been identified in the research.
 The proposed gas schedules aim to address these issues and provide a more accurate representation of the computational cost of EVM operations.

 While the measurements in the Stage IV report are based on solid reasearch, the proposed gas cost schedule is more subjective.
 This is why we propose two different gas schedules: a conservative one and a radical one.
 Each having pros and cons.